kunnjjj/JSTransformationTests/README.md

 # Filter Redundant Rules

 A product has a number of options based on some conditions, You have a list of rules.
 Each rule is a list of conditions.
 If all conditions of a rule are present in a product.
-It is not supported.
+It is `NOT` supported.

 Sometimes, one rule is fully covered by another rule that has more conditions.
 In such cases, the more detailed rule is unnecessary because the simpler rule already covers the same scenario.
 ```